cis241-f21/class-material/syllabus.md

 for some minilabs, I may ask a couple students to walkthrough their attempt with the class.

-Two minilab swill be dropped -- think of this like a free skip day, no need to even say anything.
+Two minilabs will be dropped -- think of this like a free skip day, no need to even say anything.

 ### Exam Policies